I have completed my BE project topic based on – How we can set ‘An Automatic Solar tracking system?’ For which I have used Micro-controller.

 1. Photovoltaic (PV) Module

-In the photovoltaic cell, when light energy strikes on the module, photons from sunlight knock on the semiconductor material.
+In solar (PV) cell, when light energy strikes on the module, photons from sunlight knock on the semiconductor material.

 If electrical conductors are attached to the positive and negative sides, forming an electrical circuit, the electrons can be captured in the form of an electric current.